eshabaweja/mini-tasks/striver-core-scrape/core_interviews.md

 <b>Define bandwidth, node and link ? </b>- Bandwidth is the data transfer capacity of a computer network in bits per second (Bps).
 The term may also be used colloquially to indicate a person’s capacity for tasks or deep thoughts at a point in time.
 - A network is a connection setup of two or more computers directly connected by some physical mediums like optical fibre or coaxial cable.
 This physical medium of connection is known as a link, and the computers that it is connected to are known as nodes

 <b>Explain TCP model .. </b>- It is a compressed version of the OSI model with only 4 layers.
 It was developed by the US Department of Defence (DoD) in the 1860s.
 The name of this model is based on 2 standard protocols used i.e. TCP (Transmission Control Protocol) and IP (Internet Protocol).

-- 1. Network Access/Link layer : Decides which links such as serial lines or classic Ethernet must be used
-- to meet the needs of the connectionless internet layer.
+1. Network Access/Link layer : Decides which links such as serial lines or classic Ethernet must be used to meet the needs of the connectionless internet layer.
 Ex – Sonet, Ethernet

-- 2. Internet : The internet layer is the most important layer which holds the whole
-- architecture together.
-It delivers the IP packets where they are supposed to be
+2. Internet : The internet layer is the most important layer which holds the whole architecture together.
+It delivers the IP packets where they are supposed to be delivered.
-- delivered.
 Ex – IP, ICMP.

-- 3. Transport : Its functionality is almost the same as the OSI transport layer.
-It
-- enables peer entities on the network to carry on a conversation.
-Ex – TCP, UDP
-- (User Datagram Protocol)
+3. Transport : Its functionality is almost the same as the OSI transport layer.
+It enables peer entities on the network to carry on a conversation.
+Ex – TCP, UDP (User Datagram Protocol)

-- 4. Application : It contains all the higher-level protocols.
-Ex – HTTP, SMTP, RTP,
+4. Application : It contains all the higher-level protocols.
+Ex – HTTP, SMTP, RTP,DNS
-- DNS

 <b>Layers of OSI model </b>- There are majorly 2 main layers in the OSI model: